mpourmpoulis/PythonVoiceCodingPlugin/README.md

-### Git Install
+#### Git Install

-Currently you can download the plugin directly from github and place it in sublime package folder
+Alternatively you can download the plugin directly from github and place it in sublime package folder

 for windows users this should be: